-2.General information on legislation
+2. General information on legislation

-The legal base for MSP is laid down in the Spatial Development Planning Law enforced on 1 December, 2011.
+The legal base for MSP is laid down in the Spatial Development Planning Law enforced on December 1st, 2011.
 It gives the definition of the maritime spatial plan and deadline for starting elaboration of the MSP.
 Regulations of the Cabinet of the Ministers Nr.
-740 on Development, Implementation and Monitoring of Maritime Spatial Plan have been approved by the Latvian Government in 2012, where the content, elaboration procedure, as well as implementation and monitoring procedures of MSP are defined.
-The MSP has been submitted and announced through ordinary legislative procedures according to the Rules of Procedures of the Cabinet of Ministers.
-The Government shall approve the MSP.
+740 on Development, Implementation and Monitoring of Maritime Spatial Plan have been

 Marine Environment Protection and Management Law enforced on 18 November 2010 defines the maritime spatial planning as a long-term process for development planning aimed at protection of marine environment, rational use of the sea and integrated management, as well as balancing the social welfare and economic development with the environmental protection requirements.
-The Law states the necessity of maritime spatial planning and requires applying ecosystem approach, including featuring of the characteristics of the Baltic Sea, as well to take into account marine environmental status and trends.
+The Law states the necessity of maritime spatial planning and requires applying ecosystem approach, including featuring of the characteristics of the Baltic Sea, as well to consider marine environmental status and trends.